 Broadway

 Broadway, one of the larger villages in the area, offers a particularly nice selection of shops and restaurants along its gently curving High Street.
 It’s believed that Broadway was founded when the nearby abbey was chartered by King Edgar in 972.
-For much of its history, the village was a popular stop for coaches and then trains.
+For much of its history, this Cotswold village was a popular stop for coaches and then trains.
 It has since become a popular weekend getaway for Londoners.

 After exploring the village, check out the Broadway Museum and Art Gallery or the nearby Broadway Tower.